15 Reasons Many Retirees End Up Broke (And How You Can Avoid It)

 There’s no shortage of advice out there.
 Problem is, a lot of it is junk.
 Salespeople pretending to be planners.
 Fake gurus with zero credentials.
 Advice that sounds good but drains your accounts over time.

-The wrong guidance doesn’t just slow you down, it can wipe you out.
-Always check who’s giving the advice, what they gain from it, and if they’re even qualified to speak on it.
+Always check who’s giving the advice, what they gain from it, and if they’re qualified.
+Your money deserves better than someone’s sales pitch.

 Related Video: 13 Pieces of Bad Financial Advice (That Most People Still Believe)